jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

-The diatonic modes are the seven rotations of the major scale, with each starting at a different degree of the major scale and wrapping around the end to the beginning as needed.
+The diatonic modes are the seven rotations of the major scale, with each starting at a different degree of the major scale and wrapping around the end to the beginning.

 For example,
 the first mode of C major has the notes `C-D-E-F-G-A-B-C`.